alexch/codelikethis/public/lessons/learn_to_code/input_and_output.md

 # LAB: Full Name

-* Write a program named `name.rb` that asks three things:
+* Write a program named `name.rb` that asks two things:
   1. Your first name
-  2. Your middle name
-  3. Your last name
+  2. Your last name
 * Then it says hello to the user by her *full name*.
 * Run the program by typing `ruby name.rb` on the command line.